ros-ukraine/leobot/README.md

-To operate the robot you need to press the so-called [deadman button](https://discourse.ros.org/t/teleop-twist-joy-inconvenient-button-settings/1035/2) and the arrow buttons or manipulate the thumbstick _at the same time_.
+To operate the robot you need to press the so-called [deadman button](https://discourse.ros.org/t/teleop-twist-joy-inconvenient-button-settings/1035/2) _simultaneously_ with the arrow buttons or manipulating the thumbstick.
+Most often that is one of the main buttons at the right side of joystick.
+Just experiment to find the right one.
-Otherwise the robot won't move.
+If you don't press the deadman button the robot won't move.

 The joystick will be working even if the console window is minimized, unlike the keyboard teleoperation.